Eisenhower Tunnel: Height restriction

-Sensors activate audible sirens near each entrance of the tunnel if a vehicle above the posted height attempts to enter the tunnel.
-Traffic signals at that entrance will turn red, stopping all traffic.
-The entrance will remain closed until the vehicle is removed from the freeway, sometimes causing severe delays for all traffic.
+A height detector near each tunnel entrance sounds a siren and turns traffic signals red, stopping all traffic, if an overheight vehicle attempts to enter the tunnel.
+The entrance will remain closed until the vehicle is removed from the freeway, which can cause severe delays.
 CDOT noted that prior to the retrofit, about 20,000 vehicles per year tripped the alarm.
 The trucking industry argued that many of these trucks were under the height requirement but tripped the alarm due to their air suspensions (which can be lowered during their journey through the tunnel) or due to snow and ice atop the trailer.
 During this time, the trucking industry estimated the number of alarms would drop by as much as 80% if the clearance could be raised even a few inches.

-Another feature of the retrofit monitors truck weight—a safe speed for each truck on the 7% grades and curves just outside the tunnel is calculated and displayed for each driver.
+The 2007 retrofit also added a weigh-in-motion system that calculates a safe speed for trucks on the 7% grades and curves on the departures from the tunnels and displays it to each driver.